Staten Island Implant Dentistry

 - More Comfort for Removable Dentures – Dental implants help with dentures as well, providing a more secure anchor to a denture for better function and comfort

 How Do Dental Implants Work?

-The post portion of the dental tooth implants is made of extremely strong and resilient metal, such as titanium or titanium alloy, and is designed like a screw, with multiple threads to anchor the post into the bone.
+The post portion of the dental implant is made of extremely strong and resilient metal, such as titanium or titanium alloy, and is designed like a screw, with multiple threads to anchor the post into the jaw bone.
 In addition, through a process called “osseointegration”, the dental implant will actually fuse with the bone over a few months, making it a very strong and long-lasting solution.

 Dental Implant Placement Procedure

-The dental implant procedure begins with precision placement of a small titanium screw into the jawbone.
+The dental implant procedure begins with the precision placement of a small titanium screw into the jawbone.
 Bone tissue will naturally fuse with the biocompatible metal of the dental implant to create a solid anchor that imitates a natural tooth root.
 Dr. Hecht will then place an esthetic restoration, such as a porcelain crown, atop the post, and your new dental implant(s) will allow you the freedom to eat whatever you like, whenever you like!
-With dental implants you will not be chained to rigorous cleaning routines or have to worry with messy adhesives.
-Since dental implants mimic natural teeth, you can care for them as you do the rest of your smile, with bi-annual checkups and cleanings, twice-a-day brushing, and once-a-day flossing.
+With dental implants you will not be chained to the rigorous cleaning routines that come with dentures or have to worry with messy adhesives.
+Since dental implants mimic natural teeth, you can care for them as you do the rest of your smile, with bi-annual dental checkups and teeth cleanings, twice-a-day brushing, and once-a-day flossing.
 No more mouth odor!

-- After evaluating whether you are a candidate for dental implants, Staten Island dental implant specialist Dr. Frederick S. Hecht takes accurate measurements of your jaw and mouth, determining the optimal location for each dental implant placement.
+- After evaluating whether you are a candidate for dental implants, Staten Island dental implant specialist Dr. Frederick S. Hecht, MAGD, takes accurate measurements of your jaw and mouth, determining the optimal location for each dental implant placement.